-If you plan to install your own or purchase a complete aquaponics system, you probably know what aquaponics are and what benefits you will get.
-However, there are some very essential things that you need to consider first for you to be successful.
-So we made these lists of the essential things that you need to consider in setting up your own aquaponics system.
+If you plan to install your own or purchase a complete aquaponics system, you probably know what aquaponics is and what benefits you will get from it.
+Setting up an aquaponics system is easy, but requires some basic knowledge.
+There are some very essential things that you need to consider first for you to be successful.
+So in this article we made a list of the essential things you need to consider in setting up your aquaponics system.

-You have to invest time, effort, and money in aquaponics, so it is important to gather enough knowledge and understanding before committing to setting up or purchasing your own aquaponics system.
+You have to invest time, effort, and money in aquaponics, so gathering enough knowledge and understanding is essential before setting up or purchasing your aquaponics system.
 Although aquaponics is easy to learn, challenges are always present when you start something new.
 There are lots of free resources available.
 You can also join aquaponics communities to exchange thoughts and ideas, and if you have more budget, you can enroll in an online aquaponics course.

 What are your reasons for setting up an aquaponics system?
 Are you just experimenting, or are you going to grow a wide variety of foods for your family?
 Do you intend to eat the fish?
-These are some questions that you need to answer in planning your own system.
+You need to answer these questions when planning your own system.

-The cost will have significant effects on the planning and setting up your own aquaponics system.
-Aquaponics systems can be done on a shoestring budget, or they can be elaborate and expensive.
-There are many options available for you to choose from; you can choose a less expensive DIY system or purchase a ready use system.
-Keep in mind that the cost includes the fish's costs to raise plants to grow, electricity, fish feed, and system maintenance.
+The cost will significantly affect your aquaponics system's planning and setting up.
+Aquaponics systems can be done on a shoestring budget or be elaborate and expensive.
+You can choose from many options; you can choose a less expensive DIY system or purchase a ready-to-use system.
+Remember that the cost includes the fish's costs to raise plants to grow, electricity, fish feed, and system maintenance.
 An ultimate aquaponics beginner's guide will help you start the right way.

 Aquaponics Setup Considerations

-To get significant results, make sure you have chosen the right location for your aquaponics system.
+To get significant results, ensure you have chosen the right location for your aquaponics system.
 The location will affect the entire system's health all year round, so choose an area suitable for growing fish and plants.
-If you want an indoor aquaponics system, make sure that the location is easily accessible.
+If you want an indoor aquaponics system, ensure the location is easily accessible.
 Temperature and lighting are not problems in an indoor aquaponics system because the temperature can be controlled by a heater or a cooler.
 You can use artificial lighting to supplement the sunlight.
-It is essential for outdoor systems to ensure that the system is in a place where there is enough sunlight and safe from extreme weather conditions.
+It is essential for outdoor systems to ensure that they are placed where there is enough sunlight and safe from extreme weather conditions.

 2. Aquaponics System Types

+Choose a system that is easy for you to set up and maintain.
 The most common aquaponics systems are the media-based aquaponics system, nutrient film technique, raft system, barrelponics, and toteponics.
 Do-it-yourselfers gardeners often use these types of aquaponics systems.
-Choose a system that you think is easy for you to set up and maintain.

 3. Water Source

 What is your water source?
-Your system will need to be topped with water regularly due to natural losses through evaporation, transpiration, etc. It is important to understand where your water is coming from.
-Water quality is important in aquaponicsbecause toxins, hardness levels, pH, chemicals, and other contaminants can kill the fish in your system.
-So you need to have an excellent water source of fresh or de-chlorinated water.
+Your system will need to be topped with water regularly due to natural losses through evaporation, transpiration, etc. It is essential to understand where your water is coming from.
+Water quality is important in aquaponics because toxins, hardness levels, pH, chemicals, and other contaminants can kill the fish in your system.
+So you need to have an excellent fresh or de-chlorinated water source.

 Do you want to raise edible fish?
 What species is readily available in your area?
 These are just two of the many things you need to consider in setting up your own aquaponics system.
 The most common fish raised in aquaponics are tilapia, goldfish, and koi.
 Choosing the best fish to grow is essential for the success of your system.

-Understanding the components needed to build your aquaponics system is essential because you must carefully consider the design, set up, and location that work best for you.
-Aquaponics system components vary in style and sizes, and each plays an important role.
-So it is important to give a thought on your designs and components before setting up your system.
+Understanding the components needed to build your aquaponics system is essential because you must carefully consider the design, setup, and location that work best for you.
+Aquaponics system components vary in style and size, and each plays an important role.
+So it is vital to consider your designs and components before setting up your system.

-These are the following components that you need in setting up your aquaponics system:
+These are the following components that you need to set up your aquaponics system: